This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-Some major thought on the evolutionary maintenance of sexual reproduction is revisited.
-This leads to a new perspective about the role of complex life cycles for the maintenance of sex.
-And it leads to a new comparison of organisms with different life cycles.
-Organisms like strawberries propagate contrary to what would be adaptive under red-queen selection from micro-parasites.
-Their recombinant offspring disperses, and their clonal offspring stays close to the parent.
-In organisms like ferns fertilisation and meiosis occur in different generations.
+Following some major thought on the evolutionary maintenance of sex leads to a new hypothesis about the role of life cycles.
+Organisms with a heterogonic life cycle, like strawberries, propagate contrary to what would be adaptive under red-queen selection from micro-parasites.
+Their recombinant offspring disperses, but their clonal offspring stays close to the parent.
+In diplohaplontic organisms, like ferns, fertilisation and meiosis occur in different generations.
+Recombination is spread over the whole life cycle.
 Their zygotes grow on the spot of their maternal gametophyte and are recombinant through syngamy.
-The resulting sporophytes produce dispersing spores, which are also recombinant through meiosis.
-This should better adapt ferns to red-queen selection than strawberries or corals.
-Hence, ferns are a good reference group to strawberry like organisms.
+The resulting sporophytes produce dispersing spores, which are recombinant through meiosis.
+This should better adapt ferns to red-queen selection than strawberry-kin species (Potentilleae).

-We tested fungal parasite richness of ferns against that of strawberry like plants, (strawberries & cinquefoils).
-The occurrence and number of fungi was significantly higher in the strawberry-like plants.
-This refutes the hypothesis that organisms like strawberries falsify the red-queen model.
-They would do better with recombinant offspring that stays, and clonal offspring that disperses.
-Yet, this would amount to sexually producing runners, tubers, polyps, etc. This may well-nigh be an evolutionary impossibility.
+Phylogenetic generalised least squares analyses show that the number of parasitic fungi recorded per species rises significantly with the number of citations per species both for Potentilleae and ferns.
+The slopes also differed significantly from each other and that for strawberry-kin was steeper.
+Organisms with a strawberry-like life cycle should do better with staying recombinant offspring and dispersing clonal offspring.
+This would amount to sexually producing runners, tubers, polyps and may well-nigh be impossible.
 Theoretically, life cycles with recombinant offspring that stay and clonal offspring that disperse should be best adapted against red-queen selection from micro-parasites.
-The rarity of this “red-queen life cycle” among multicellular species remains perplexing.
+The rarity of this ‘red-queen life cycle’ among multicellular species remains perplexing.

 DOI